 A planned development (often referred to as a PD) is commonly authorized as a specific zoning category.
-Planned developments allow mixed uses within a single district, such as allowing retail or commercial uses within or among a residential area.
-Master planned communities, golf course communities, and mixed retail and apartment complex areas are typically zoned PD.
+Often, planned developments are designed to allow for developments that combine mixed uses within a single district, such as allowing retail or commercial uses within or among a residential area.
+Master planned communities, golf course communities, and mixed retail and apartment complex areas normally have PD zoning.
 Planned developments are also used for developments seeking architectural uniqueness or consistency that vary from base zoning regulations in certain aspects.
 For example, a city's masonry exterior requirements may prohibit the use of wood siding; however, a planned development would enable a development designed with a rustic or western setting to use wood siding.